ml-tooling/opyrator/README.md

 ### REST API

-With Opyrator, you can instantly launch a local HTTP (REST) API server for any compatible function (callable), e.g.:
+With Opyrator, you can instantly launch a local HTTP (REST) API server for any compatible function (callable):

 ```bash
 opyrator launch-api my_opyrator:hello_world